cfalta/PSModuleConfig/README.md

 Enable-PSModuleConfigEncryption -Name MyModule
 ```

-This will use ConvertFrom-SecureString with default to protect the configuration items using DPAPI.
-The known limitations of SecureString in Memory apply.
+This will use ConvertFrom-SecureString with default settings to protect the configuration items (DPAPI on Windows).
+The known limitations of SecureString in memory apply.
 See Microsofts [documentation](https://learn.microsoft.com/en-us/dotnet/fundamentals/runtime-libraries/system-security-securestring) for more details.

 Disable like this.